yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## native_authorization_endpoint

-OAuth authorization_endpoint, interoperable with all OAuth RFCs but acting as a REST API:
+An OAuth authorization endpoint, interoperable with all OAuth RFCs but with the following modifications, in alignment with common REST APIs:

-* Does not use cookies.
+* SHALL NOT use cookies.
-* Returns Content-Type application/json and a JSON body.
+* SHALL return Content-Type application/json header and a JSON body.
-* Does not return HTTP 30x redirects.
+* SHALL NOT return HTTP 30x redirects.
+* SHALL NOT respond with bot-detection challenges such as CAPTCHAs.

+### Native App2App Profile

+*Authorization servers* providing a **native_authorization_endpoint** MUST follow the **Native App2App Profile's** requirements:

+* Accept the **native_callback_uri** parameter and forward it to *Downstream Authorization Servers*.
+* Ensure *Downstream Authorization Servers* it federates to, offer a *native_authorization_endpoint*, otherwise return error=native_app2app_unsupported.
+* MAY provide *Routing Instructions Response*.

 ### Native Authorization Request

 This is an OAuth authorization code flow request, interoperable with all OAuth RFCs.
 In addition, it accepts the follwing parameter:

 **native_callback_uri**:
 : *Client App's* redirect_uri, claimed as a deep link and invoked by *User-Interacting App* to natively return to *Client App*.

-### Native App2App Profile

-*Authorization servers* providing a **native_authorization_endpoint** MUST follow the **Native App2App Profile's** requirements:

-* Accept the **native_callback_uri** parameter and forward it to *Downstream Authorization Servers*.
-* Ensure *Downstream Authorization Servers* it federates to, support the *Native App2App profile*, otherwise return error=native_app2app_unsupported.
-* Redirect using HTTP 30x (avoid redirecting using HTTP Form Post or scripts embedded in HTML).
-* Avoid challenging end-user with bot-detection such as CAPTCHAs when invoked without cookies.
-* MAY provide *Routing Instructions Response*.

 ### Native Authorization Response